dwatson62/CV/README.md

 ## Skills

-#### Fast Learner

-- Experience
-- Achievements
-- Evidence

-#### Team Player

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+I asked my fellow students what their opinion of me was, and here are theire responses

 ## Education

 #### Makers Academy (27/04/15 to 17/07/15)

 Makers Academy is a highly selective coding bootcamp that accepts only the top ten percent of applicants.
 For 12 weeks, the course focuses heavily on programming practices such as TTD, pair-programming and problem solving, whilst teaching a variety of technologies.
-This experience has nurtured my passion for code and taught me about software craftmanship, and to take pride in well-designed code.I thoroughly enjoyed my time at Makers, so much so that I stay on as an Alumni Helper to assist new students in their learning.
+This experience has nurtured my passion for code and taught me about software craftmanship, and to take pride in well-designed code.
+I thoroughly enjoyed my time at Makers, so much so that I have stayed on as an Alumni Helper to assist new students in their learning.

-- Curiosity and hungry passion for code
-- Independent learner and problem-solver
-- OOP, TDD, SOLID, MVC, DDD
-- Software Craftsmanship
-- Ruby, Rails, Javascript, Node.js, Angular.js
-- Rspec, Jasmine, Mocha

 #### Luton Sixth Form College (09/04 to 06/06)